wp-plugins/squirrly-seo/readme.txt

 4. There, you have the buttons: "Search | Upload | Featured | Popular | Newest".
 Click "Upload".
 5. Upload the starbox.zip file.
 6. After the upload is finished, click Activate Plugin.
+7. Done :-) You'll see that this is as advertized.

 == Screenshots ==
 1. Author Box with Business Theme